solo-io/gloo/docs/content/guides/security/tls/server_tls.md

 curl -k $(glooctl proxy url --port https)/sample-route-1
 ```

-This will fail with Gloo refusing the client connection because the client has not provided any certs.
+This will fail with Gloo Edge refusing the client connection because the client has not provided any certs.

 ```
 curl: (35) error:1401E410:SSL routines:CONNECT_CR_FINISHED:sslv3 alert handshake failure